sarveshpathak1999/portal_resources/README.md

 # Portal Resources
-This repository contains data that is of use to Government Chief Data Officers.
+This repository contains data that is of use to Government Chief Data Officers.This is an amazing repository.